remind-me-later/Dancing-links/README.md

 ```
 The example programs will be put in the `bin` folder.

-The debug and profile targets compile the program to be analyzed by Valgrind and gprof respectively.

 ## Examples

 You can find examples of the use of the library in the 'examples' folder.